MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 ## Configure mentions in notes and posts on timeline

-To enable mentions, contact Microsoft.
+To enable mentions in notes and posts, contact [Microsoft Help + support](https://docs.microsoft.com/power-platform/admin/get-help-support).
+You can also temporarily try out this feature before asking Microsoft to enable it by appending the following text string to your current browser session URL: ```&flags=FCB.TimelineWallRichTextPosts=true,FCB.TimelineNotesRichTextMentions=true```

 When the rich text editor is enabled, users can mention other users and entities in notes and posts using the **@** and **#** symbols.
 Configuration for the rich text editor is available in the maker experience in **Power Apps**: [make.powerapps.com](https://make.powerapps.com "make.powerapps.com").
-The users and entities displayed is pulled from the configuration file provided in the **Rich text editor configuration URL** field.
+The users and entities that are displayed are pulled from the configuration file provided in the **Rich text editor configuration URL** field.
 More information: [Use the rich text editor control in Power Apps](/powerapps/maker/model-driven-apps/rich-text-editor-control)

 By default, the **@** symbol returns matches with the first name, last name or email address of system users starting with the search string.